GitJer/Some_RPI-Pico_stuff/Button-debouncer/micropython_integrated/README.md

 )
 target_link_libraries(usermod INTERFACE usermod_debounce)
 ```
+## Add to overall cmake file for user-c-modules
 In the directory with usercmodules add the button_debounce to the micropython.cmake file (you can use any editor, I used vi):
 ```
 vi /YOUR_PATH/micropython/examples/usercmodule/micropython.cmake